cla-cif/english-with-claudia/README.md

   - No errors were returned when running the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fcla-cif.github.io%2Fenglish-with-claudia%2F)
 - CSS
   - No errors were found when running the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fcla-cif.github.io%2Fenglish-with-claudia%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)

-### Unfixed Bugs
-There is a loss of information in the header section when the page is displayed on IE 11 running on Win 10 because the header will not be displayed correctly:
-CSS property 'display: flex' is not supported by IE11.

 ## Deployment